How to Build a Culture That Guests Can Feel the Moment They Walk In

 The leaders who build the best hotel cultures share a set of practices worth studying.

-They hire for disposition, not just skill.
 Technical skills can be taught; genuine warmth, curiosity about other people, and commitment to craft are much harder to develop in someone who does not already have them.
 The interview process at properties with great culture is designed to surface character, not credentials.
+That means asking candidates to describe situations that reveal judgment under pressure, not simply rehearsing their CV.
+Look for people who are naturally interested in other people, it is the single most reliable predictor of excellent hospitality.

-They invest disproportionately in the first 90 days.
 How a person is inducted, what they observe, what they are told matters, who they spend time with, determines more about their long-term behaviour than any subsequent training.
 Great cultures use this period to make the property's values concrete and specific, not abstract.
+This means pairing new hires with the best-performing team members, not simply the most available ones.
+It means leaders being visibly present during onboarding, not just delegating it to HR.
+The first 90 days set a standard that is very hard to reset later.

-They make the story of the place vivid.
 Culture requires a narrative: what this hotel is, what it stands for, where it came from.
 Staff who can articulate that story to a guest, who know it well enough to live it rather than recite it, are the carriers of culture.
 Investing in genuine storytelling as part of onboarding is one of the highest-return culture investments a property can make.
+This is not a marketing exercise.
+It is about giving every team member a reason to care that goes beyond their job description.

-They hold themselves accountable for the gap between stated and actual values.
 The fastest way to destroy a culture is to proclaim a set of values and then consistently act in ways that contradict them.
 Leaders who model the culture they want, who treat the kitchen porter with the same respect they show the head chef, who take guest feedback seriously enough to act on it in front of staff, build something real.
 Those who don't build cynicism instead.
+Regular, honest audits of where the stated culture and the lived culture diverge are among the most useful things a leadership team can do.
+The gap is always there.
+The question is whether leadership is willing to close it.

 The culture that guests feel when they walk through the door is the culture that leadership has built, consciously or by default.
 It is always a choice.